layoutBox/FlexLayout/docs/benchmark/Benchmark.md

 ## Results <a name="results"></a>

-As you can see in the following chart, FlexLayout and PinLayout's performance are faster or equal to manual layouting.
+As you can see in the following charts (see below), FlexLayout and PinLayout's performance are faster or equal to manual layouting.
 FlexLayout is **between 26x and 36x faster than auto layout** and PinLayout **between 12x and 16x faster than auto layout**, and this for all types of iPhone (5/6/6S/7)

 These results means that FlexLayout and PinLayout are faster than any layout frameworks that is built over auto layout (SnapKit, Stevia, PureLayout, ...).